Skip to contents

 n

-Number of simulations run in the ensemble (per condition j if range is specified).
+Number of simulations run in the ensemble (per condition if conditions is specified).

 n_total

-Total number of simulations run in the ensemble (across all conditions if range is specified).
+Total number of simulations run in the ensemble (across all conditions if conditions is specified).

 n_conditions